Advanced-Data-Reporting-Fall-2020/final-project-template-healthdata/README.md

 ### Data sources

 To collect data, we sent out public records requests to every local health department in North Carolina, requesting expenditure data.
 We heard back from more than 50 of them.
 Population data was retrieved from the U.S. Census Bureau and the North Carolina Office of State Budget and Management.

-Our collected data is available in a compiled Google Sheet.
+health_department_combined_expenditures.csv
+  Combined expenditures from each department we received data from.

+05-local-health-departments.csv
+  Data from the KHN story that inspired this project, including      full-time expenditures.

+LocalHealthDepartments.csv
+  More data from KHN story, which served as a jumping-off point.

 ## Technical